rflynn/circumnavigation/README.txt

 		demonstrate via Magellan and Serrao's histories of their ships striking reefs How cold it was in Patagonia
-	The Fillipino pride over Magellan's defeat and death at Mactan Lapu-Lapu vs. Magellan in combat-style video game http://www.youtube.com/watch?v=-fDC3YA7Kww The legacy of Christianity in The Philippines
+	The Fillipino pride over Magellan's defeat and death at Mactan every year they hold "Kadaugan sa Mactan" on Cebu (?) to commemorate Lapu Lapu's defeat Lapu-Lapu vs. Magellan in combat-style video game http://www.youtube.com/watch?v=-fDC3YA7Kww The legacy of Christianity in The Philippines
 	The danger of traversing the Cape of Good Hope
 		60 foot rogue waves(!)

 Transitions during the story
-	The excitement of Magellan's time sailing the Indies 1505-1512, and his Francisco Serrão from Magellan's brother in arms to Spice Island then to death ...imagine a Godfather-style power consolidation series between Ternate and Tidore Magellan's motivation is partly fueled by nostalgia for Serrão and the good times they had in their youth
+	The insulation of persistent cultural society of upper-crust Europe to the exposure to the uncaring sea and land of undeveloped parts of the world The excitement of Magellan's time sailing the Indies 1505-1512, and his attempts to reunite with Serrao Francisco Serrão from Magellan's brother in arms to Spice Island then to death ...imagine a Godfather-style power consolidation series between Ternate and Tidore Magellan's motivation is partly fueled by nostalgia for Serrão and the good times they had in their youth